SilverHaze99/DataTrace/README.md

 5. Open a pull request.

 ## License
+This tool is provided as-is for OSINT research and analysis purposes.
+Users are responsible for ensuring compliance with applicable laws and regulations in their jurisdiction.
-This project is licensed under the MIT License.
+This tool is provided under the MIT-License

+---

+**DataTrace** - forensic analysis and deep inspection

+*Version 2.2*